Applied Language Institute (ALI)

 Prerequisites: Applied Language Institute Approval.

-ALI 160 English Support for International Students Credits: 3
+ALI 160 Academic Communication for International Students Credits: 3

 ALI 161 Academic Writing Support for International Students Credits: 2